StevenCTimm/DataCatalogDocs/docs/source/glossary.rst

 :dune.campaign:  A big scale activity used for production - examples are PDSPProd4a and fd_mc_2023a_reco2
 :dune.requestid: The formal request id for the campaign in the system
 :dune.config_file:  The top level configuration used to produce this file
-:dune.workflow: a description of the workflow that produced this file
+:dune.workflow: a description of the workflow that produced this file - produced by the JustIn system
-:dune.output_status: the should be confirmed - this tells you that the output exists
+:dune.output_status: the value should be "confirmed" - this tells you that the output exists
 :core.application.family: broad description of the application (art/edepsim)
 :core.application.name: the specific application, reco1/reco2/detsim...
 :core.application.version: the DUNESW version